jindraivanek/talk-fsharp-data-structures/data_structures.md

 ---

 - BUT:
-- **referential transparency** can be achived even with mutable data structures
+- **referential transparency** can be achieved even with mutable data structures
 - mutable variables and data structures are perfectly fine when not leaking outside of function

 ---